-Pathing status · Cloudflare Logs docs
+Pathing status

 |Status Code

-|Blocked User-Agent
+|Blocked User-Agent.

-To understand the behavior of challenge pages, see JavaScript and Captcha Challenge.
+To understand the behavior of challenge pages, refer to JavaScript and Captcha Challenge .

 Browser Integrity Check

-Assert whether the source of the request is illegitimate or the request itself is malicious
+Assert whether the source of the request is illegitimate or the request itself is malicious.

 |EdgePathingStatus